har-singh/blog/_posts/2024-03-27-git-resources.md

 categories: [git]
 ---

 Over time, I’ve compiled a list of useful Git resources that have helped me understand and use Git effectively.
 This post serves as a reference for myself and others looking for guidance on Git commands, branching, merging, and more.
+If you’re interested in a practical collection of [Git commands]({% post_url 2024-03-26-git-commands %}) for everyday use, check out my Git Commands post, where I’ve listed essential commands and their use cases.

 ## 📌 Git Basics
 - Learn the Basics of Git in Under 10 Minutes [(freecodecamp.org)](https://www.freecodecamp.org/news/learn-the-basics-of-git-in-under-10-minutes-da548267cc91/)